 IATA accreditation greatly simplifies the business relationship between travel agents and airlines.

-Some 60,000 IATA travel agents worldwide currently benefit from IATA accreditation, selling US $220 billion worth of airline tickets on behalf of some 265 IATA airline members.
+Some 60,000 IATA travel agents worldwide currently benefit from IATA accreditation, selling US $220 billion worth of airline tickets on behalf of IATA airline members.

 Travel Agent Accreditation Benefits:

 - Access to IATA airline members with a single Sales Agency Agreement which authorizes the sale of international and/or domestic tickets